bunions1/trackif-etl/README.md

 #####Raw Heartbleed Data

 This file is very large (88G) and contains a json document per line.
-We take advantage of postgresql's json support by impoting into a table with a single column of type json.
+We take advantage of postgresql's json support by importing into a table with a single column of type json.
 We configure the quote and delimiter to be characters that cannot appear in json.
 Later on we can extract fields in the json document using Postgresql's ->> and #> json operators.

 	CREATE TABLE raw_heartbleed_data (data json);